 Nicaragua Short Course

-WFU Law offers a unique opportunity to take a short course in Nicaragua in January before the spring semester officially begins.
+WFU Law offers a unique opportunity to take a short course in Nicaragua in January before the spring semester officially begins, and during Summer Session II.
 Professor Steve Virgil leads the trip and teaches Cross Disciplinary Professional Development.
 If you are interested in a comparative law course, or want to work on economic development or poverty issues, this is an opportunity you do not want to miss.
 The class offers an opportunity to look at law in a comparative, interdisciplinary class– along with an opportunity to visit Nicaragua.

 While in Nicaragua, students stay in Managua, Granada and Leon.
 Granada is a beautiful place to visit and students in the past have even swam in Apoyo Lagoon- a lagoon located in the center of a chain of volcanoes.

 Summer 2013 session: Professor Virgil is offering a class in Nicaragua during Summer Session II.
 The class may appeal to students interested in: business law, international transactions, trade and development or those seeking a cross cultural experience.